 Nurture vs Nature

 Both impact one’s predisposition to becoming an addict.
 Addiction experts usually recommend the type of treatment depending on what caused the substance use disorder.
-If lack of nurture (such as living in a violent home) caused it, rehab and behavioural therapy would be suggested.
+If a lack of nurture (such as living in a violent home) caused it, rehab and behavioural therapy would be suggested.
 If nature (having addicted relatives) is the influence, medication might be better.
 So are we doomed by our heritage?
 There is no single cause of addiction.
 But there is hope in continuing research, especially in genetics.
 Future gene discoveries may lead to more effective treatment and/or prevention strategies.

 “No one is born destined to develop substance use disorder,” assures Dr. Hanson.
 “Just because you are prone to addiction doesn’t mean you’re going to become addicted.
 It just means you have to be careful.”